wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-create-windows-clusters-arm-templates.md

 - For an example of deploying resources through the .NET client library, see [Deploy resources using .NET libraries and a template](/documentation/articles/arm-template-deployment).
 - For an in-depth example of deploying an application, see [Provision and deploy microservices predictably in Azure](/documentation/articles/app-service-deploy-complex-application-predictably).
-- For guidance on deploying your solution to different environments, see [Development and test environments in Windows Azure](/documentation/articles/solution-dev-test-environments-preview-portal).
+- For guidance on deploying your solution to different environments, see [Development and test environments in Azure](/documentation/articles/solution-dev-test-environments).
 - To learn about the sections of the Azure Resource Manager template, see [Authoring templates](/documentation/articles/resource-group-authoring-templates).
 - For a list of the functions you can use in an Azure Resource Manager template, see [Template functions](/documentation/articles/resource-group-template-functions).